drashland/rhum/README.md

 ### `Rhum.testCase`

 A test case is grouped by a test suite and it is what makes the assertions - it is the test.
-A suite can have as many test cases as you want.
+You can define multiple test cases under a test suite.
 Test cases can also be asynchronous.

 ```typescript
 Rhum.testPlan("app_test.ts", () => {